kndbvortex/rag-finance/readme.md

-# RAG Pipeline for French Public Administration Documents
+# RAG Pipeline for French Public Administration Documents related to finances and taxes

 A retrieval-augmented generation (RAG) system that lets users query French public administration documents through a conversational chat interface, powered by local LLMs and semantic search.